Part D is prescription drug coverage

 In general, you may enroll in a Part D plan if you are entitled to Medicare Part A or if you are enrolled in Medicare Part B. In addition, you must live in the service area of a Part D plan you’d like to enroll in.

-There are four main stages of a Medicare prescription drug plan in a calendar year.
-Not everyone will see all of these stage for many reasons.
-For example, if you receive extra help through Medicare or the state things are designed differently.
-If you have an employer plan this also may not apply exactly as you see on the chart.
-It is important to understand this in detail and how it applies to your individual situation, so if you would like to ask me reach out!
+If you receive extra help through the Medicare Extra Help program or a state assistance program (like PACENET in Pennsylvania), then the outline below will not apply.
+If you have an employer plan, this also may not apply exactly as explained here.
+It is important to understand this in detail and how it applies to your individual situation, so if you would like a personal review, reach out to me directly.